varocketry/guitar-mastery-hub/public/lessons/lesson_028_rhythm_lead_integration.md

 ---

-## 🎸 SECTION 3: CHORD-MELODY FUNDAMENTALS
+## ðŸŽ¸ SECTION 3: CHORD-MELODY FUNDAMENTALS

 ### What Is Chord-Melody?